matigastirami/flask_rest_template/readme.md

 3. Set the FLASK_APP env variable: `export FLASK_APP=api` or `$env:FLASK_APP='api'` (Powershell)
 4 `pipenv run flask run --port=80` to run the app

+# Running docker-compose (Normal Mode)
+* Open the terminal and execute `docker-compose up --build pythonapp`

-# Running docker-compose
+# Running docker-compose (Debug Mode for VS Code)
+1. Add `- DEBUGGER=True` to docker-compose.yml in the `pythonapp_dev` environment
-1. Open the terminal and execute `docker-compose up --build pythonapp`
+2. Open the terminal and execute `docker-compose up --build pythonapp`
+3. Press F5 when the terminal ask you for.
+4. Start adding breakpoints!

 # Calling the API
 1. Open your favorite REST client